QuantConnect/lean-cli/README.md

 Options:
-  --start [yyyyMMdd]              Start date for the data to generate in yyyyMMdd format  [required] --end [yyyyMMdd]                End date for the data to generate in yyyyMMdd format (defaults to today) --symbol-count INTEGER RANGE    The number of symbols to generate data for  [x>=0; required] --tickers TEXT                  Comma separated list of tickers to use for generated data --security-type [Equity|Forex|Cfd|Future|Crypto|Option]
+  --start [yyyyMMdd]              Start date for the data to generate in yyyyMMdd format  [required] --end [yyyyMMdd]                End date for the data to generate in yyyyMMdd format (defaults to today) --symbol-count INTEGER RANGE    The number of symbols to generate data for  [x>=0] --tickers TEXT                  Comma separated list of tickers to use for generated data --security-type [Equity|Forex|Cfd|Future|Crypto|Option]
                                   The security type to generate data for (defaults to Equity)